Collaborating with NCATS

 Projects in automation and detection work to operationalize new methods and robotics to expand the reach or efficiency of screening and chemistry.
 For inquiries related to automation at NCGC, contact Sam Michael.

-For more information about how to collaborate on rare disease research projects, visit NCATS’ rare diseases research opportunities.
+For more information about how to collaborate on rare diseases research projects, visit NCATS’ rare diseases research opportunities.
 To learn more about specific rare diseases, contact the Office of Rare Diseases Research.

 NCATS offers scientists a variety of tools and resources in the areas of clinical and translational research, pre-clinical research, and technology transfer.